Liverpool is leading the way with a series of ambitious regeneration projects. Here are some of the exciting upcoming schemes in store for Liverpool.

 Pumpfields is a 75-acre district on the northern edge of Liverpool city centre that is undergoing major regeneration.
 Plans aim to transform this long-neglected area into a vibrant, mixed-use neighbourhood with up to 10,000 new homes, improved infrastructure, and better connections to the city centre and waterfront.

-Landmark property developments in this area include the Gateway, which offers luxury apartments alongside ground-floor commercial units including a coffee shop.
+Landmark property developments in this area include The Gateway, which offers luxury apartments alongside ground-floor commercial units including a coffee shop.

 Pall Mall Office Investment